Sitecore-Community/Sitecore.Speak.Guidance/component.md

 All Items related to the component containing the Name should also be PascalCase.

-If the component is brand new and has not relation with an existing one, please try to give it a meaningful name.
+If the component is brand new and has no relation with an existing one, please try to give it a meaningful name.

 If the component is an extension of an existing component in the BCL, you should name **[app_name]NameOfTheComponent**